Tundra Space

 Summary

 HIV infection rates are on a rapid rise within Asian Pacific Americans (APA) communities, with 80% of new infects being men.
-The purpose of this study is to adapt and evaluate the feasibility of a 4-session, 4-week family-informed self-management intervention protocol to promote health among APA men with HIV (APAMHIV).
-Family-informed self-management is a promising intervention to assist APAMHIV in securing family support and promoting health, and hence help address HIV epidemics in this understudied population.
+The purpose of this study is to adapt and evaluate the feasibility of a 4-session, 4-week family-informed self-management intervention protocol to promote health among APA people living with HIV (APAWH).
+Family-informed self-management is a promising intervention to assist APAWH in securing family support and promoting health, and hence help address HIV epidemics in this understudied population.

 Key Details